jestland/GCPS/README.md

 4. GPU is not necessary

 We provide a radar signal dataset, you can also use tftb to generate by yourself.

+## Update log

+Ver1.0: Add basic code files and dataset.

+## Working progress

+A brief of how to use the code.